fengchen030050/Ambient-Noise-Tomography/README.md

 This project shares some codes when I was working on the ambient noise tomography.
 Adding wavelet transform denoising in the cross-correlation signal can improve the period range of dispersion curve extraction and imaging resolution:

-- "Functions" contains the functions that the script needs to call
+- "函数" contains the functions that the script needs to call
-- "Scripts" contains the code pages that call functions to run these data
+- "脚本" contains the code pages that call functions to run these data

 The original collected data uses the data from the EGFAnalysisTimeFreq project, which can be found by searching on github.